 The Art of Air and Space invites readers to delve into the sky—and beyond—through the eyes of those who have captured the human impulse for flight.
-Spanning the late 18th century to present day, the collection reveals the wonders of flight in a range of media and styles, from etchings, paintings, lithographs, and sculpture to contemporary photography, including:
+Featuring 275 artworks from renowned and contemporary artists, this stunning coffee table book spans the late 18th century to present day.
+The collection reveals the wonders of flight in a range of media and styles, from etchings, paintings, lithographs, and sculpture to contemporary photography, including:

 - Francisco Goya’s 19th century fanciful etching of flying men